Forms are the main way that Lead Gen & CRM receives information regarding a potential lead.

 Lets associated fields automatically populate with a visitor's information if they have already filled out that field.

 Makes the field invisible to a site visitor who is filling out the form.
-If you want that field to be hidden on the form and always pass the same value when it submitted, enter that value in the Default or Hidden Value text field.
+If you want that field to be hidden on the form and always pass the same value when it is submitted, enter that value in the Default or Hidden Value text field.

 Be aware that these options are only available for select form content: